eggnita/chrome-remote-interface/README.md

 chrome-remote-interface    [![Build Status](https://travis-ci.org/cyrus-and/chrome-remote-interface.svg?branch=master)](https://travis-ci.org/cyrus-and/chrome-remote-interface)
 =======================
+Some logging experiments from v22. do not use!!!!
 [Chrome Debugging Protocol] interface that helps to instrument Chrome (or any other suitable [implementation](#implementations)) by providing a simple abstraction of commands and notifications using a straightforward JavaScript